 If a BMC Remedy Flashboards server and an BMC Remedy AR System server are part of the same group, they must be installed on the same computer.

 Setting the port number for a flashboards server in a server group

-If the port number (RMIRegistryPort) for flashboards administration in the flashboards server is changed from the default (1099), set the BMC Remedy AR System ar.cfg (ar.conf) file to the same port number.
+If the port number (RMIRegistryPort) for flashboards administration in the flashboards server is changed from the default (1099), set the port number in the AR System Administration: AR System Configuration Generic UI form to the same port number.

 The syntax is as follows:

 This enables the server to communicate flashboards administration information to the flashboards server during server group processing.